acheshkov/program_slicing/README.md

 3. ```$ pip install -r requirements.txt```

 You should have access to global network to use pip.
-Python 3 is required.
+Python 3.9 with corresponding C compiler is required.
+Run Python Console to check the version of C compiler.

 ___
 ## Usage

-This project can be used via _Command Line Interface_ or it can be included into any other Python project as a submodule.
+This project can be used via _Command Line Interface_, or it can be included into any other Python project as a submodule.

 ### Command Line Interface